Read also:

 - What is Easement?
 Does Right of Easement Allow to ‘Enjoy’ After Making a Construction?

-- What is “period ending within two years next before the institution of the suit” in Easement by Prescription?
+- What is “period ending within two years next before the institution of the suit”?

 - Is the Basis of Every Easement, Theoretically, a Grant